abednegoadjocacher/Python_beginner/README.md

 Also f-string manipulation.
 Control statements like if...else, nested if...else.
 Control statements are used when some action could be taken base on certain conditions.

+LIST is used to store a collection of data types either the same or different.
+There are two types of list: Mutable and Immutable list.

+Tuples are used to store multiple items in a single variables.
+In tuples we used "()" to store data unlike list that use"[]".
+Tuples are immutable.

+Sets do not allow duplicate nor indexing.